-Japan NGO Center for International Cooperation (JANIC) co-organized this event at Symbol Promenade in Odaiba, Tokyo on the weekend of October 3 and 4.
-A total of 274 organizations, including NGOs, international organizations, companies, and relevant ministries and agencies, took part, and approximately 101,300 people visited this event.
+Japan's largest international cooperation event called Global Festa JAPAN is held every year around the International Cooperation Day (October 6).
+In 2016, MOFA, JICA, and the Japan NGO Center for International Cooperation (JANIC) co-organized this event at Symbol Promenade in Odaiba, Tokyo on the weekend of October 1 and 2.
+A total of 269 companies and organizations, including NGOs, international organizations, embassies in Tokyo, companies, and relevant ministries and agencies took part, and approximately 100,000 people visited this event.

-In addition, Japan conducts public relations activities overseas to promote a better understanding of Japan's proactive international contribution through ODA.
-For example, Japan disseminates information to local news
+In addition, Japan conducts public relations activities overseas to promote a deeper understanding of Japan's proactive international contribution through ODA.
+For example, Japan disseminates information while utilizing local news organizations by providing press releases when signings and handover ceremonies related to development cooperation take place.
+In addition, Japanese overseas diplomatic missions plan site-visit tours to Japan's development cooperation projects for the local media to provide opportunities for them